Naira27/lazyrootbeer/Readme.md

 ---

 ## Console Command
-- Type `/8 lazybeer` to enable or disable auto use of brooch and or rootbeer function.
+- Type `/8 lazy beer` to enable or disable auto use of brooch and or rootbeer function.
 Enabled by default.
-- Type `/8 lazydebug` to enable or disable debug function for setting up the module.
+- Type `/8 lazy debug` to enable or disable debug function for setting up the module.
 Disabled by default.
-- Type `/8 lazyworld` to enable or disable the zone restriction function.
+- Type `/8 lazy world` to enable or disable the zone restriction function.
 Enabled by default.
     - Enabled is that brooch and or rootbeer will be used everywhere in the game.
 	- Disabled is that brooch and or rootbeer will only be used in dungeons.

 ---

 ## Interface Command
-- Type `/8 lazyconfig` to enable or disable the functions written above.
+- Type `/8 lazy config` to enable or disable the functions written above.

 ---